 Former Chairperson of the Templeton Centre Parents Association, Chair of the Templeton Welfare Council, Trustee of Enrich Chaplaincy Trust, Trustee of Hawksbury Community Living Trust and parent of a child with an intellectual disability.

 Semi-retired civil engineer, father of two disabled children.
 Mike has had a long association with the disability sector.
 Previously chair of the Templeton Parents Association, and of the NZ Psychopaedic Hospital Parents Federation, and time on the board of Brackenridge Services.

 Health Care Executive, and former nurse, holding a Masters in Public Health from the University of Otago.

-Executive Manager of Multiple Sclerosis and Parkinson's Canterbury.
+Active Communities Programme Manager, Christchurch City Council.
 Holds a Masters in Community Development from Deakin University and previously been a manager of disability services in Melbourne and London.

 Thane is a comedian, writer and accessibility software developer.
 He has also written a book called Teachings of a Grumpy Cripple, which describes his own experience of disability and how society can improve its treatment of disabled people.
 Thane also blogs about disability issues.

 Eddie Low MNZM - Performing Arts Ambassador